 Selling, general and administrative expenses consist primarily of salaries and related costs, including stock-based compensation, for personnel in sale and marketing, executive, finance and administrative functions.
 Selling, general and administrative expenses also include direct and allocated facility-related costs as well as professional fees for legal, patent, consulting, investor and public relations, accounting, and audit services.
-Selling, general and administrative expenses were generally consistent as compared to the prior year.
+Selling, general and administrative expenses increased \$3.5 million and \$3.0 million for the current three and six month periods as compared to the corresponding periods in the prior year.
+These increases were driven by an increase in head count and third party costs as we begin to build out our commercial operations as well as an increase in expense related to our stock appreciation rights (Note 11), which are measured at fair value each period.
 We expect selling, general and administrative expenses will grow in the future as we continue to build out our selling, general and administrative functions.

-Other Income (Expense), Net
+Other Expense, Net